Search for New Physics via Low-Energy Electron Recoils with a 4.2 Tonne\times Year Exposure from the LZ Experiment

-Axions are a pesudoscalar Nambu-Goldstone boson resulting from the Peccei-Quinn mechanism to solve the strong CP problem~\cite{Peccei:1977hh}.
-ALPs are viable DM candidates with the same spin and coupling, but not the required mass-coupling strength ratio to solve the strong CP problem~\cite{Cirelli:2024ssz, Carenza:2024qaq}.
-As typical ALP models have tree-level couplings to either electrons or photons, ALPs may be produced in large quantity in the core of stars via nuclear or thermal processes, including the sun.
-This search incorporates several production channels, each governed by different ALP–Standard Model (SM) particle couplings.
-We consider solar ALPs produced in the Primakoff conversion induced by the photon coupling $g_{a\gamma\gamma}$~\cite{Raffelt:1996wa, Caputo:2024oqc}, ABC processes (atomic recombination, bremsstrahlung, and Compton scattering) resulting from the electron coupling $g_{ae}$~\cite{Dimopoulos:1986kc, Dimopoulos:1986mi, Pospelov:2008jk, Raffelt:1985nk, Zhitnitsky:1979cn, Krauss:1984gm, Mikaelian:1978jg, Fukugita:1982ep, Fukugita:1982gn}, and $^{57}$Fe nuclear de-excitation through the effective nucleon coupling $g^\text{eff}_{aN}$, enabled by its low-lying 14.4 keV excited state that can be thermally populated in the solar core~\cite{Serenelli:2009yc,Moriyama:1995bz,Haxton:1991pu}.
-For Primakoff ALPs, the mass-dependent solar flux follows Ref.~\cite{Wu:2024fsf}, while their inverse Primakoff scattering cross section adopts the relativistic Hartree–Fock treatment of Ref.~\cite{Abe:2020mcs}.
-For ABC ALPs, we use the flux from Ref.~\cite{Redondo:2013wwa} together with the axio-electric cross section in Ref.~\cite{Derbin:2012yk}.
-For $^{57}$Fe ALPs, we follow Refs.~\cite{CAST:2009jdc, Armengaud:2013rta, PandaX:2024cic} to model the ALP flux as a monoenergetic line at 14.4 keV, with both axio-electric and inverse Primakoff interactions in xenon considered.
+Axions are pseudoscalar Nambu--Goldstone bosons arising from the Peccei--Quinn mechanism introduced to solve the strong CP problem~\cite{Peccei:1977hh}.
+Axion-like particles (ALPs) share similar couplings to Standard Model (SM) particles, but do not in general satisfy the mass--coupling relation characteristic of QCD axions~\cite{Cirelli:2024ssz, Carenza:2024qaq}.
+With effective tree-level couplings to photons, electrons, or nucleons, ALPs can be produced in the hot solar-core plasma through thermally driven processes, with characteristic energies set by the keV-scale solar temperature.
+We consider solar ALPs produced in the Primakoff conversion induced by the photon coupling $g_{a\gamma\gamma}$~with dimension GeV$^{-1}$~\cite{Raffelt:1996wa, Caputo:2024oqc}, ABC processes (atomic recombination and de-excitation, bremsstrahlung, and Compton scattering) resulting from the dimensionless electron coupling $g_{ae}$~\cite{Dimopoulos:1986kc, Dimopoulos:1986mi, Pospelov:2008jk, Raffelt:1985nk, Zhitnitsky:1979cn, Krauss:1984gm, Mikaelian:1978jg, Fukugita:1982ep, Fukugita:1982gn}, and $^{57}$Fe nuclear de-excitation through the dimensionless effective nucleon coupling $g^\text{eff}_{aN}~$, enabled by its low-lying 14.4 keV excited state that can be thermally populated in the solar core~\cite{Serenelli:2009yc,Moriyama:1995bz,Haxton:1991pu}.
+For Primakoff ALPs, we use the mass-dependent solar flux of Ref.~\cite{Wu:2024fsf} and the inverse Primakoff scattering cross section from the relativistic Hartree--Fock treatment of Ref.~\cite{Abe:2020mcs}.
+Unlike previous experimental studies, this search retains the mass dependence in both the flux and the cross section model.
+For $^{57}$Fe ALPs, we use the mass-dependent event rate from Refs.~\cite{CAST:2009jdc, Armengaud:2013rta, PandaX:2024cic}, which is phase-space suppressed as $m_a$ approaches the excited state energy and vanishes above it.
+The deposited-energy spectrum of $^{57}$Fe ALPs is modeled as a monoenergetic line at 14.4~keV.
+We consider both axio-electric and inverse Primakoff interactions in xenon, the latter being explored experimentally here for the first time for solar $^{57}$Fe ALPs.
+For more details of the solar ALP modeling, please see Sec.~I of the Supplemental Material~\cite{SupplementalMaterial}.
+We search for bosonic halo dark matter in the keV/c$^2$ mass range \cite{Pospelov:2008jk}.
+Bosonic dark matter may be produced as pseudoscalars (e.g., ALPs produced via the early-universe misalignment mechanism \cite{Preskill:1982cy, Adams:2022pbo}) or as vectors (hidden photons (HP) \cite{Fabbrichesi:2020wbt, Cline:2024qzv}), generated through similar dynamics \cite{Nelson:2011sf}.
+In such cases, bosonic DM may get absorbed by atoms in the liquid xenon (LXe) bulk, producing ER-like monoenergetic line signals via processes analogous to the photoelectric effect~\cite{Pospelov:2008jk, PandaX:2024cic, XENON:2020rca}.
+For both cases, the absorption rate on electrons is evaluated using calculations in Refs.~\cite{Pospelov:2008jk, Bloch:2016sjj}, assuming a local dark-matter density of 0.3 GeV/cm$^3$ \cite{deSalas:2019pee}.
+We note that the results depend on the assumed local density and leave detailed discussion of the modeling in Sec.~II of the Supplemental Material~\cite{SupplementalMaterial}.